Rian8337/Alice/README.md

 # Alice
-Bot is planned to be rewritten (again) to use Discord.js v12 features.
+Bot is being rewritten to use Discord.js v12 features.

 A multipurpose Discord bot mainly made for osu!droid and Malody.